-Government Code Section 65583(a)(7) requires ďAn analysis of any special housing needs, such as those of the elderly, persons with disabilities, large families, farmworkers, families with female heads of households, and families and persons in need of emergency shelter.
+Government Code Section 65583(a)(7) requires ďAn analysis of any special housing needs, such as those of the elderly, persons with disabilities, including a developmental disability, as defined in Section 4512 of the Welfare and Institutions Code; large families, farmworkers, families with female heads of households, and families and persons in need of emergency shelter.
 The need for emergency shelter shall be assessed based on annual and seasonal need.
 The need for emergency shelter may be reduced by the number of supportive housing units that are identified in an adopted 10-year plan to end chronic homelessness and that either vacant or for which funding has been identified to allow construction during the planning period.Ē

 In addition to the groups listed above, the analysis of special needs should also include any other group the locality deems appropriate.